mahfuz195/Extended_kalman_filter/README.md

 ### Results

-After implementing the Extended Kalman Filter I got the following results on dataset 1:
+After implementing the Extended Kalman Filter I got the following results on dataset 1 and 2:

 ---

 #### 1. Result on Dataset 1